nickzoic/nick.zoic.org/art/reverse-engineering-treadmill-fitshow-380x-lf380-jq001-0.6HP/index.md

 The MCU has several serial I/O peripherals.
-Probably one of its UARTs is attached to the TXD and RXD wires, and the other interfaces to the bluetooth controller and the IR receiver and the
+Probably one of its UARTs is attached to the TXD and RXD wires, and the other interfaces connect to the bluetooth controller and the IR receiver and display driver.

-The SW wire is probably there to attach a hardware kill switch but on this device it is probably either hardwired 'on' or wired to one of the MCU's outputs.
+There's also an unpopulated 6-pin header right next to the MCU which is probably a JTAG port or similar.

 Let's hand this little board some power and see which pin is which.
 The benchtop power supply comes out again and it turns out to draw about 110mA at 12V.